jci-fellows/docusaurus/docs/motivation.md

 Second, perform an evaluation to determine the accuracy of the predictive model.

-Third, expand the model to predict annual energy costs with a measure of its accuracy.a
+Third, expand the model to predict annual energy costs with a measure of its accuracy.

 Finally, use the model to help UH understand the impact of annual temperature rise on its energy costs.